Kaitlyn-Z/NewHacks-2025/START_ALL.md

 ready - started server on 0.0.0.0:3000, url: http://localhost:3000
 ```

-## Optional: FastAPI Backend (for User Preferences)
+## Optional: FastAPI Backend (for Database Preferences)

-If you want to manage user email preferences:
+If you want to save user preferences to the database (for scheduled emails):

-### Terminal 4 (Optional):
+### Terminal 5 (Optional):
 ```bash
 cd NewHacks-2025
 uvicorn backend.apps:app --reload --port 8000
 ```

-This is only needed if users are updating their email notification preferences.
+**Note:** The email service (Terminal 1) handles test emails and immediate notifications.
+The FastAPI backend saves preferences to the database for the scheduler to use.

 ## How Auto-Refresh Works